 As a legal record it is very important that behavioural incidents are recorded factually on CPOMS.
-Descriptions of a child's behaviour also only serve one purpose - for teachers/support staff to inform SLT/SMT that a child is struggling.
-They are not useful in
+Descriptions of a child's behaviour also only serve one purpose - for teachers/support staff to inform SLT that a child is struggling.
+They are not useful in helping staff to reflect on what else they could be doing differently to support a child's behaviour.

-The pastoral lead will be able to view a record of reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
-All staff will be alert to changes in a pupil's behaviour that could indicate they need help or protection.
+The pastoral lead, head and deputy will be able to view a record of reported incidents to help identify pupils whose behaviour may indicate potential mental health or safeguarding problems.
+All staff will be alerted to changes in a pupil's behaviour that could indicate they need help or protection.

-Support, such as targeted discussions with pupils, a phone call with parents, and inquiries into circumstances outside of school by the DSL or phase leaders, will be provided alongside the use of sanctions to prevent the misbehaviour recurring.
-After an initial incident of negative behaviour, the following sanctions will be considered, with staff using their professional judgement and experience to determine what is appropriate and reasonable:
+Support, such as targeted discussions with pupils, a meeting with parents, and inquiries into circumstances outside of school by the class teacher, DSL or phase leaders, will be provided alongside the use of appropriate sanctions to prevent the misbehaviour recurring.
+After an initial incident of negative behaviour, the following sanctions will be considered, with staff using their professional judgement and experience to determine what is appropriate:

-- Issuing a verbal reprimand and reminder of the expected behaviour - · Setting a written task, such as an account of their behaviour - Removal of privileges - · Loss of break or lunch for 'reflection time' - School-based community service, e.g. tidying the classroom
+- Issuing a verbal reprimand and reminder of the expected behaviour - Loss of break or lunch for 'reflection time' - School-based community service, e.g. tidying the classroom